Mercari vs. Poshmark: Fees, Shipping, and Best Use Cases

 So the trade-off is simple: Poshmark rewards effort, Mercari rewards keywords.

-If you have 10 items to move and an hour to spend, Poshmark’s social engine can give you a lift.
-If you have 100 items and want to “set and forget,” Mercari’s search-driven feed will keep working overnight while you do something else.
+If you have a smaller closet-style inventory and time to share listings, Poshmark’s social engine can give you a lift.
+If you have a larger mixed inventory and want to “set and forget,” Mercari’s search-driven feed keeps working while you do something else.

 #Which Categories Sell Best on Each Platform?